All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Tirzepatide 15 mg reduced A1c by 2.30%

-• All three tirzepatide doses were non-inferior to semaglutide; the 10 mg and 15 mg doses were statistically superior
+• All three tirzepatide doses were non-inferior to semaglutide. the 10 mg and 15 mg doses were statistically superior

 • Weight loss was significantly greater with all tirzepatide doses compared to semaglutide 1 mg

-This study established tirzepatide as the most effective single-agent injectable for type 2 diabetes management .
+This study established tirzepatide as the most effective single-agent injectable for type 2 diabetes management.

 SURPASS-4: Tirzepatide vs. Insulin Glargine

 Patients with type 2 diabetes and high cardiovascular risk were randomized to tirzepatide or insulin glargine (a long-acting insulin).
 Tirzepatide 10 mg and 15 mg produced greater A1c reductions than insulin, while patients on tirzepatide lost weight and patients on insulin gained weight.
-This finding challenged the traditional paradigm of escalating to insulin when oral medications fail.
+This finding challenged the traditional approach of escalating to insulin when oral medications fail.

 How Tirzepatide Controls Blood Sugar